-33. Broad-Based Black Economic Empowerment ("BBBEE") transactions
+32. Broad-Based Black Economic Empowerment ("BBBEE") transactions

-Irvin & Johnson Holding Company Proprietary Limited ("I&J")
+Irvin & Johnson Holding Company Proprietary Limited ("I&J HoldCo")

-The Company sold 20% of its shareholding in I&J to Main Street 198 Proprietary Limited ("Main Street") in November 2004.
+The Company sold 20% of its shareholding in I&J HoldCo to Main Street 198 Proprietary Limited ("Main Street") in November 2004.
 Main Street is jointly owned by Mast Fishing Investment Holdings Proprietary Limited ("Mast Fishing") and Tresso Trading 946 Proprietary Limited ("Tresso Trading"), two broad-based black empowered companies with strong commitments to the South African fishing industry.
 The proceeds on disposal amounted to R160,8 million and the consideration was funded by the Company subscribing for cumulative redeemable preference shares in Main Street.

-The Main Street Memorandum of Incorporation allows for the payment of ordinary dividends to Main Street's shareholders out of dividends received by Main Street from I&J, with the balance paid as preference dividends to AVI.
-Furthermore, the I&J shareholders agreement provides for put and call options between the Company and Main Street, the exercise price of which is determined by a fixed formula based on I&J's earnings.
+The Main Street Memorandum of Incorporation allows for the payment of ordinary dividends to Main Street's shareholders out of dividends received by Main Street from I&J HoldCo, with the balance paid as preference dividends to AVI.
+Furthermore, the I&J HoldCo shareholders agreement provides for put and call options between the Company and Main Street, the exercise price of which is determined by a fixed formula based on I&J HoldCo's earnings.

 During June 2018, the exercise date of the put and call options was extended from July 2018 to July 2022.
 As part of the extension, a minimum guaranteed exercise price of R106,8 million was agreed with Main Street based on the application of the fixed formula at 30 June 2018.
-R65,0 million of this minimum guaranteed amount was paid to Main Street in June 2018 with the balance payable on exercise of the put and call options.
+R65,0 million of this minimum guaranteed amount was paid to Main Street in June 2018, and a further R9,0 million paid in September 2021 with the balance payable on exercise of the put and call options.